-FIGURE 22.
+FIGURE 21.
 120/240 V. 3-PHASE DELTA

 3 Phase, Wye Connected Set: The 3 phase, 4 wire set produces line to neutral voltage and line to line voltage.
-Line to neutral voltage is the lower voltage as noted on the unit nameplate, line to line voltage is the higher nameplate voltage.
+The line to neutral voltage is the lower voltage as noted on the unit nameplate, and the line to line voltage is the higher nameplate voltage.

 For 3 phase loads, connect separate load wires to each of the set terminals L1, L2 and L3.
-Single phase output of the higher nameplate voltage is obtained between any two 3 phase terminals as shown in Figure 23.
+Single phase output of the higher nameplate voltage is obtained between any two 3 phase terminals as shown in Figure 22.

-The L0 terminal (neutral) can be grounded if required.
+The terminal marked L0 can be grounded.
 For 1 phase loads, connect the neutral (white) load wire to the L0 terminal.
-Connect the black load wire to any one of the other three terminals-L1, L2 or L3.
+Connect the black load wire to any one of the other three term. als-L1, L2 or L3.
 Three separate 1 phase circuits are available, with not more than 1/6 the rated capacity of the set from any one circuit.